bruceravel/demeter/documentation/Artemis/extended/dopants.rst

-(If you want to analyze the molybdenum edge, then of course you change the :file:`feff.inp` file in the first calculation to molybdenum and leave it as moly in the second.)
+(If you want to analyze the molybdenum edge, then of course you change the :file:`feff.inp` file in the first calculation to molybdenum and leave it as molybdenum in the second.)

 You now have **two** sets of :demeter:`feff` files associated with one data set.